 Come back and write it last.

-Expert Hint: Get your resume past ATSs by mentioning the organization to which you’re applying by name.
+Expert Hint: Give your ATS resume an extra kick by mentioning the organization to which you’re applying by name.

 3. Write Perfect Nonprofit Job Descriptions and Skills Sections